Ahmad-alsanie/webflux-made-simple/READMe.md

 Backpressure allows consumers to control the flow of data, requesting more data only when they are ready to process it.

 Take a look at StreamController `/data-stream` endpoint and `DataStreamClient`

+### WebClient
+Provides a way to perform HTTP operations asynchronously and supports both synchronous and asynchronous request processing.

+Take a look at ```DataStreamClient```